-Sesame and Ginger Rainbow Salad is easy to prepare, stores well, and will have you coming back for more.
+Because it’s easy to prepare and stores well, Sesame and Ginger Rainbow Salad will have you coming back for more.

 Sesame & Ginger Rainbow Salad